 Hello All,

-Accompanied by my son, we set off by coach for National Memorial Arboretumn.
+National Memorial Arboretumn.
 We spent a wonderful day in hot sunshine walking around all the beautiful memorials there, we have 3 generations of family members 'doing their bit' for Queen and Country during both World Wars and in Afghanistan, so it was lovely to go and pay our respects in a small way to all those who did not come back from conflicts far & wide.
 I took photos of memorials that mean something to us in some way or another and DS has a keen interest in the Historical side of things was able to see the memorials for Regiments and Battles that he has researched.
 To give you a taste here are some pictures.
 The site is very beautiful and peaceful, built on reclaimed Gravel Pits where 2 rivers meet- the R.Tame & the R.Trent.

 all along the rivers there were clouds of Damsel Flies, this one stayed still just long enough!